gotchoices/appeus/agent-rules/src.md

 Mock variants
 - Do not hard-code variants into production logic.
 Mock/demo variants are supplied via deep links and handled through a small context under `src/mock/*`.
 See `appeus/reference/mock-variants.md`.

+Internationalization
+- Use a translation hook (current minimal `useT()` or i18next’s `useTranslation` when adopted).
+Avoid hard-coded UI strings.

 Out of scope
 - Runtime schema rendering; Appeus uses code generation to produce RN code